 Is the tap water in Uganda safe to drink?

 Uganda is open water and swampland, but this is undrinkable.
 Meanwhile, high demand and poor management lead to shortages of clean groundwater – facilities are under strain in towns and cities, and the springs and wells that rural communities rely on are mostly used up.

-In the big cities like Kampala the water treatment plant source water is actually safe to drink according to WHO standards.
-The challenge is that the water then gets contaminated on the way to the tap due to storage tanks, pipes and leakages.
+In big cities like Kampala, the water treatment plant source water is actually safe to drink according to WHO standards.
+The challenge is that the water then gets contaminated on the way to the tap due to storage tanks, pipes, and leakages.
 Therefore the most critical thing is to filter out all pathogens (bacteria) from the tap water.

 What are the common tap water issues in Uganda?